-Direct Finance to agriculture includes short term and long term loans given for agriculture and allied activities (dairy, fishery, piggery, poultry, bee-keeping, etc.) directly to individual farmers, Self Help Groups (SHGs) or Joint Liability Groups (JLGs) of individual farmers.
+Direct Finance to agriculture includes short term and long term loans given for agriculture and allied activities (dairy, fishery, piggery, poultry, bee-keeping, etc.) directly to individual farmers, Self Help Groups (SHGs) or Joint Liability Groups (JLGs) of individual farmers and to others (such as corporate, partnership firms and institutions), for taking up agriculture/allied activities.
 Direct finance includes:-

 - Short-term loans for raising crops, i.e. for crop loans including traditional/ non-traditional plantations and horticulture. - Advances up to Rs.
-10 Lakh against pledge/hypothecation of agricultural produce (including warehouse receipts) for a period not exceeding 12 months, irrespective of whether the farmers were given crop loans for raising the produce or not. - Working capital and term loans for financing production and investment requirements for agriculture and allied activities. - Loans to small and marginal farmers for purchase of land for agricultural purposes. - Loans to distressed farmers indebted to non-institutional lenders, against appropriate collateral or group security. - Loans granted for pre-harvest and post-harvest activities such as spraying, weeding, ting, grading, sorting, processing and transporting undertaken by individuals, SHGs co-operatives in rural areas. - Loans granted for agricultural and allied activities, irrespective of whether the borrowing entity is engaged in export or otherwise.
+10 Lakh against pledge/hypothecation of agricultural produce (including warehouse receipts) for a period not exceeding 12 months, irrespective of whether the farmers were given crop loans for raising the produce or not. - Working capital and term loans including credit sanctioned under Kisan Credit Card for financing production and investment requirements for agriculture and allied activities. - Loans to small and marginal farmers for purchase of land for agricultural purposes. - Loans to distressed farmers indebted to non-institutional lenders, against appropriate collateral or group security. - Loans granted for pre-harvest and post-harvest activities such as spraying, weeding, ting, grading, sorting, processing and transporting undertaken by individuals, SHGs cooperatives in rural areas. - Loans granted for agricultural and allied activities, irrespective of whether the borrowing entity is engaged in export or otherwise.